Consumer Bankruptcy And Debt Solutions

-The U.S. Bankruptcy Code allows individuals, families and businesses in Illinois an opportunity to get a fresh start or reorganize from crippling debt.
+The U.S. Bankruptcy Code allows individuals and families in Illinois an opportunity to get a fresh start and recover from crippling debt.

 Since the founding of our country, hardworking people have turned to the bankruptcy courts for relief from collections actions, wage garnishments, judgments and loss of assets to creditors.
 If you are struggling under the heavy burden of debt, filing bankruptcy could be your best option for a fresh start or to reorganize your debt with creditors.